Writing an Installation Image to Flash Media¶

 The operations in this section will completely overwrite any existing content on the flash drive so be sure that any files previously stored on the drive are backed up elsewhere.

-In order to write an image to a drive from a Windows workstation, it is recommended to use a GUI tool such as Etcher.
-You can also use Rufus or Win32 Disk Imager as listed below.
+In order to write an image to a drive from a Windows workstation, the best practice is to use a GUI tool such as Etcher as described previously, or an alternate utility such as Win32 Disk Imager.

 Using Win32 Disk Imager

-Win32 Disk Imager is a Free and easy-to-use program to write disk images in Windows.
+Win32 Disk Imager is a Free and easy-to-use program which can write disk images in Windows.
 It also only lists removable drives in its GUI which prevents accidentally overwriting a permanent disk.

 Warning